c4cs-2/c4cs-2.github.io/_commands/basics/echo.md

 ### Example Commands

-Using the `-e` option allows inclusion of escape sequences.
+The `-e` option to enable inclusion of escape sequences may be used as follows.

 ~~~ bash
 $ echo -e "I love writing text on\nmultiple lines and\tusing tabs."